marigold-dev/easier-proofs/doc/rex.md

 The keyword of this helper is `straight`.

 #### Case analysis
-It uses to solve the case analysis, the helper will first called the `destruct` tactic and then the `crush` tactic.
+`case`, it uses to solve the case analysis, the helper will first called the `destruct` tactic and then the `crush` tactic.

 #### Induction
 It uses to solve the case of induction by using the `induction` tactic and then the `crush` tactic.